 This is how customer service can garner your company those all-important referrals.
-When word-of-mouth remains one of the primary ways that new customers learn about almost any category of business, customer service is one area of running any business the value of which cannot be understated.
+When word-of-mouth remains one of the primary ways that new customers learn about almost any business category, customer service is one area of running any business, the value of which cannot be understated.

 Having said that, if you can’t surpass your customers’ expectations, then, at the very least, meet them.
-Deliver on the promises you explicitly make, so your customers know they can, at least, trust you at your word.
+But, then, deliver on the promises you explicitly make so your customers know they can, at least, trust you at your word.

-Another way to look at it is that minimal customer service like this may not garner you the customer loyalty you want, but it will, at the very least, go a long way toward preventing a decline in your reputation and an ensuing decline in your customer base.
+Another way to look at it is that minimal customer service may not garner the customer loyalty you want.
+Still, it will, at the very least, go a long way toward preventing a decline in your reputation and an ensuing drop in your customer base.

 Needs Work: Deal with Customers